tinhochu/zengamer-api/README.md

-# Riot Middleware with Hono
+# ZenGamer API with Hono

 A lightweight API middleware for Riot Games APIs built with Hono and deployed on Vercel.